SiLeBAT/BfROpenLab/pages/fcl/tutorials/highlighting.md

 {% include heading.html text="Step 17" %}

  * FoodChain-Lab also allows to color or label deliveries the same way.
- * To open the dialog for editing delivery highlight conditions right click in the graph and select **Delivery Highlighting > Edit**.
+ * To open the dialog for editing delivery highlight conditions right click in the graph, select **Delivery Highlighting > Edit** and proceed in the same way as you have just done with the stations.

 {% include screenshot.html img="https://github.com/SiLeBAT/BfROpenLabResources/raw/master/GitHubPages/documents/foodchainlab_highlighting/17.png" %}